Tips for New Student Success

 Involvement will help make your experience your own.
 Upper-class student leaders will introduce you to more than 50 clubs and organizations at this annual event sponsored by the Office of Student Activities.

 The four-year plan will be your academic roadmap to your experience at Emmanuel.
-Make sure not to miss your first meeting with your Academic Advisor during September, as you will build your four-year plan, and hear about the Majors Exploration Program (MEP).
+Make sure not to miss your first meeting with your Academic Advisor during September, as you will build your four-year plan, and hear about the FOCUS program.
 Your class schedule lists the date, time and location of your first meeting with your Academic Advisor.

 Meet your Class Advisor, connect with the Class of 2021 and start to decide what mark your class will leave at Emmanuel.
 You'll also learn how to take on leadership roles as a Class Officer.